Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter Q - Elimination of mathematical ambiguities (Q&A).md

 * Aligns with ray-box clipping and rasterized integration schemes
 * Simplifies bidirectional projection by treating each direction independently

-In Appendix F (Q2), bidirectional probing is implemented by evaluating two rays separately:
+In Chapter Q (Q2), bidirectional probing is implemented by evaluating two rays separately:

 $$
 \ell_u^{(+)}(t), \quad \ell_u^{(-)}(t), \quad \text{with } t \ge 0 \text{ in both cases}